Reducing Storm Anxiety

 Reach out to your children:

-• Encourage your children to learn more about weather by playing games or other activities.
+• Encourage your children to learn more about the weather by playing games or other activities.
 For example, visit:

 • Visit our Tips for Parents page for more.